rdfostrich/article-jws2018-ostrich/content/ingestion.md

 Because of the unbounded memory requirements of the [batch ingestion algorithm](#batch-ingestion), we introduce a more complex streaming ingestion algorithm.
-Just like the batch algorithm, it takes a changeset stream and store as input parameters, with as additional requirement on the stream that its contents must be sorted in SPO-order.
+Just like the batch algorithm, it takes a changeset stream and store as input parameters, with the additional requirement that the stream's values must be sorted in SPO-order.
 This way the algorithm can assume a consistent order and act as a sort-merge join operation.
 Just as for the batch algorithm, we included this algorithm in pseudo-code in [Appendix A](#appendix-algorithms).